 Learn what you should expect during PSTP interview day, as well as when you'll receive your decision notification.

-Here you'll find application statistics from the past 10 years.
+Here you'll find application statistics from the PSTP's first admissions cycle (2007) through the most recent (2022).

 Already enrolled in the School of Medicine?
 You might be eligible to apply to the PSTP.